Both routes ride together until mile 32 at which point they split.

 There is water and restrooms at mile 34.8 and water only at mile 76.6.
 (The water at mile 76.6 requires a short climb off route, some 1/3 mile & 120 vertical feet uphill from the main road, just below the Simpson Springs campground.
 Consider sending one rider up there with a musette bag and filling many water bottles for your group!).
-We plan to supplement the existing sources of water with drops (a stash of several gallons of water) at a road junction/water tower at mile 59.6 and at a farm house at mile 98.3.
+We may supplement the existing sources of water with drops (a stash of several gallons of water) at a road junction/water tower at mile 59.6.
+There is a farm house at mile 98.3 which we have permission to “raid the fridge” of bottle water.
+Leaving a cash donation would be appreciated.
 The high point or “summit” of the 200K route is at mile 55.5.

 Narrative Both of these routes travel on the Pony Express Trail, which is now a gravel road in these parts.
 The routes start off at the end of pavement some 50 or so miles northwest of Delta Utah.
 The starting point is not on the actual Pony Express Trail; our route travels some 29 miles before actually gaining it.
 It goes to a National Wildlife Refuge called Fish Springs.
 There is potable water and flush-toilet restrooms there.
 There is also a visitor’s center, but it is closed on Saturdays.
 The 100K route travels for about 17 miles on the actual Pony Express “Trail,” whereas the 200K travels for about 61 miles on it.
 The 200K also travels past several monuments and has a turnaround point at historic Simpson Springs (mile 76.6 on our route), which was an outpost for the Pony Express riders.
 Here, there is a monument, an original log cabin and an informative display.